jane/react-whirligig/README.md

-An array of valid "Key" values from a [KeyboardEvent](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/key/Key_Values) indicating what "Key" values, when pressed, should move the track forward.
+An array of valid "Key" values from a [KeyboardEvent](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/key/Key_Values) indicating what "Key" values, when pressed, should move the whirligig forward.

 ### prevKeys:_array_